alvaroloes/enumer/README.md

 ```go
 name := MyTypeValue.String() // name => "my_type_value"
 ```
-**Note**: The transformation only works form CamelCase to snake_case or kebab-case, not the other way around.
+**Note**: The transformation only works from CamelCase to snake_case or kebab-case, not the other way around.

 ## How to use
 The usage of Enumer is the same as Stringer, so you can refer to the [Stringer docs](https://godoc.org/golang.org/x/tools/cmd/stringer)